andrew-zabloudil/Pathfinder/README.md

 If the visualize option is turned on, the program will show the nodes being tested in real time as it is being run.

-NOTE: Turning on the visualize option will result in a decrease of
-      speed and performance when solving.
+NOTE: Turning on the visualize option will result in decreased speed and performance when solving.